NS-unina/Honey-MTD/README.md

-# A Software Defined approach to Moving Target Defense in the Internet - M.Sc.
-Thesis
+# A Software Defined approach to Moving Target Defense in the Internet
 > Project aim is to reach **Defensive Deception** by mixing **Moving Target Defense** techniques and **Active Deception** ones, in order to fill the gap between attackers and defenders.
 Project architecture leverages on **Software Defined Networking (SDN)** paradigm, with the aim to facilitate the implementation of those novel security protection strategies.
 SDN has been created via two **Open vSwitches** and a **Ryu Controller**.
 Network hosts have been configured using both **Docker Containers** and **Virtual Machines**. ​

 ## Topology